RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 | ---------- |--------|------|
 | arch-arm-current-12042019.img.xz | d354bf017b528b5dba7a502d3879de749a54ea7b94be94e6af4251232a2126fd | 305MB |

-**Please note:** Thermals and cpufreqency scaling is still missing from the current 5.1.x kernel.
-It should be fine but there's way to monitor if the cpu scaling is working or monitor cpu temps.
+**Please note:** Thermals and cpu frequency scaling is still missing from the current 5.1.x kernel.
+It should be fine but there's currently **no way** to monitor cpu temps or check on freqeuency scaling.
+Hopefulyl this will be added to the Arch kernel but it may require compiling a NEO2 specfific kernel.

 ![alt text](https://github.com/RonnyReporter/nanopi-neo2-arch/blob/master/screenie.png?raw=true)